eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Paint House II(Algorithms** and implementations*).
 Remember the efficient way of finding minimum elements except a certain element.
 Remember the best algorithm with least space usage.
   - [Leetcode] Interleaving String(Algorithm*).
   - [Leetcode] Edit Distance(Algorithm**)
+  - [Leetcode] Distinct Subsequences(Algorithm)
+  - [Leetcode] Regular Expression Matching(Algorithm* and Implementation*).
+Initial values are a bit hard to determine.
+  - [Leetcode] Wildcard Matching(Best Algorithm**).
+Using lp as the second dimension is good for saving space for this and the previous problem, since pattern string is usually much shorter than text string.
 * Partitioning problems.
 The problem usually asks to partition a sequence of n elements, either into k parts, or without this constraint.
 Each part should satisfy a certain property.
 The state is usually defined as d[i][j] representing the value of first j elements with i parts satisfying the given property.
 If no constaint of number of parts, then d[j] is usually enough, and iterate each possible last part satisfying given property.
 Note that length representation is usually the preferable choice.
   - [Leetcode] Coin Change(Algorithm*).
 Be careful about the value when there is no valid combination with target sum.
 Also a good example of getting min/max of multiple elements in each iteration.
   - [Leetcode] Perfect Squares(Algorithm).